MT70 FUJ

 Vehicles like MT70 FUJ are part of the reason Hollingdean feels the spillover effects of neighbouring controlled zones so sharply.

-There is no excuse for this vehicle to be here other than laziness and selfishness.
+There is no excuse for this vehicle to be here other than pure selfishness.
 The owner is just as entitled to a permit in their own area as anyone else who lives there, yet they choose to shift their parking burden onto Hollingdean instead.